pablitovicente/service_fleet_control/README.md

 > A module for service discovery and health status check for your fleet of microservices
-> Included it in your services and implement a registry server using this module so you can
+> Include it in your nodejs services and implement a registry server using this module so
-> have information about the status of all of your services.
+>you can have information about the status of all of your services.
 >
 > You only need to configure the module in your clients and you can know at any time what
-> services are up, in what host, what are the basic OS metrics what your NodeJS service
+> services are up, in what host, what are the basic OS metrics and what your NodeJS service
-> memory usage.
+> memory usage is.

 ## ALPHA STILL IN DEVELOPMENT!
 * Non secure Net Client/Server has been deprecated; check the new examples